kdgdkd/ramiho/README.md

 ## Usage

 ### with console interface
 When ramiho is run without arguments, it will load ramiho's console interface.
-You will see the Help header with the list of available commands, and the list of MIDI ports and connexions.
 In English, it should look similar to this:
 <img src="https://edpanfleto.com/kdgdkd/git/ramiho_terminal.png" alt="ramiho_terminal" height="500"/>

+The top part is the Help header shows the list of available commands, and below is the list of current MIDI ports and connexions.
+Commands entered in the prompt will open new menus (favorite connexions, debugging), start connexion dialogs or provide information.

-#### setting up connexions
+### setting up connexions
 ramiho generates a dynamic list of available MIDI ports from connected devices, and allows to operate (connect, disconnect, etc) referring only to their position in the list.
 This results in very lean commands; for example,
 - press **1** to see the list of ports and connexions
 - [**+14**](https://edpanfleto.com/kdgdkd/git/ramiho_connect.png) will send the MIDI signal from port number 1 to port number 4